Surface temperature of an accretion disk around a wormhole Kerr-mimicker

 However, in the case of X-ray binaries and the supermassive centers of galaxies we do not yet have such direct evidence.
 Only electromagnetic emissions are accessible at present, and it is fundamentally impossible to prove the existence of a black hole horizon from such observations alone \citep{AKL02}.
 A class of alternative solutions which do not have an event horizon, might mimic many properties of black holes.
 It is therefore important to consider the predicted motions around black hole mimickers, in the hope of excluding such alternatives observationally, taking into account motion and radiation of matter outside the putative event horizon.

 One such black hole mimicker is the wormhole solution in general relativity, which contains a throat that connects two distant regions of the spacetime.
 The concept of such spacetime bridges traces back to the early days of general relativity \citep{Flamm1916} and the famous Einstein-Rosen bridge \citep{Einstein+Rosen1935}.
 Originally regarded as non-traversable mathematical curiosities or quantum-scale fluctuations \citep{Wheeler1957}, they are now considered to be possibly existing structures.
 Interest in these geometries was revitalized by \cite{Morris+Thorne1988}, who defined the conditions for traversable Lorentzian wormholes.
-While their realization in classical general relativity requires the violation of energy conditions via ``exotic matter'' \citep[or scalar fields, e.g.,][]{Ellis1973}, subsequent studies have extensively explored the physics of traversable wormholes \citep[discussed in detail in the book by][]{Visser1995} and shown that such solutions can arise naturally in various modified theories of gravity, e.g., Einstein-Gauss-Bonnet, $f(R)$, or Born-Infeld gravity, or within the context of quantum gravity \citep[see][for a review]{Lobo07}, often without the need for additional exotic fields \citep[e.g.,][]{Shaikh2018BI}.
+While their realization in classical general relativity requires the violation of energy conditions via ``exotic matter'' (or scalar fields, e.g., \cite{Ellis1973}), subsequent studies have extensively explored the physics of traversable wormholes (discussed in detail in ref.~\cite{Visser1995}) and shown that such solutions can arise naturally in various modified theories of gravity, e.g., Einstein-Gauss-Bonnet, $f(R)$, or Born-Infeld gravity, or within the context of quantum gravity (see ref. \cite{Lobo07} for a review), often without the need for additional exotic fields, e.g., \cite{Shaikh2018BI}.
 In the modern astrophysical context, these objects are increasingly studied as black hole mimickers, compact objects that lack an event horizon but may (in some cases) possess a photon sphere.
 They may deviate from black hole solutions only in the strong-gravity regime while remaining virtually indistinguishable in terms of matter accretion rates or electromagnetic signatures provided that a certain parameter is sufficiently small \citep{Damour+Solodukhin2007}.